DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/if-your-application-is-unsuccessful.md

   - applying for teacher training
 cta_adviser:
   adviser:
-    text: An adviser with years of teaching experience can help you understand why your application was unsuccessful and what you can do next.
+    text: An adviser with years of teaching experience can help you reapply for teacher training and maximise your chances of success.
 Chat by phone, text or email, as little or as often as you need.
 expander:
   check-your-qualifications:
     title: check your qualifications